-- 8.15 The Old Crown Public House has a patron's car park and an overflow car park, both of which are used as village parking for the local shops and the pub itself. - 8.16 Our 2017 Questionnaire showed that most people thought that the Village Centre car park arrangements were adequate (44%) or had a neutral opinion (19%). - 8.17 Current car parking standards for new developments are set out in the Leicestershire Highway Design Guide.
+- 8.15 The Old Crown Public House has a patron's car park and an overflow car park, both of which are used as village parking for the local shops and the pub itself. - 8.16 Our 2017 Questionnaire showed that most people thought that the Local Centre car park arrangements were adequate (44%) or had a neutral opinion (19%). - 8.17 Current car parking standards for new developments are set out in the Leicestershire Highway Design Guide.
 This is an interim guide.

-The car parking standards are often expressed as a maximum requirement which, in the case of Fleckney Village Centre, could exacerbate existing and future parking problems.
-Therefore, for our Village Centre, we have used these parking standards to set minimum requirements, except for the minimum requirement for four or more bedroomed dwellings which has been increased to four spaces.
+The car parking standards are often expressed as a maximum requirement which, in the case of Fleckney Local Centre, could exacerbate existing and future parking problems.
+Therefore, for our Local Centre, we have used these parking standards to set minimum requirements.

-8.18 Of course, our village centre is also accessible to those without access to a car.
-A lot of young people can get to village centre services and facilities by bicycle or by walking.
+8.18 Of course, our local centre is also accessible to those without access to a car.
+A lot of young people can get to local centre services and facilities by bicycle or by walking.

-Policy F17: Village Centre Car Parking
+Policy F17: Local Centre Car Parking

-Additional off-street car parking is essential to maintain the vitality and viability of the Village Centre.
-The extension and improvement of existing off-street car parks to provide additional spaces and cycle parking to serve the Village Centre will be supported.
-The loss of Village Centre car parking will not be supported unless it is replaced by equivalent or better car parking provision in terms of quantity, quality and location.
+Additional off-street car parking is essential to maintain the vitality and viability of the Local Centre.
+The extension and improvement of existing off-street car parks to provide additional spaces and cycle parking to serve the Local Centre will be supported.
+The loss of Local Centre car parking will not be supported unless it is replaced by equivalent or better car parking provision in terms of quantity, quality and location.

-New developments within or on the edge of the Village Centre should incorporate additional car parking spaces in accordance with the parking requirements set out in Appendix 3 unless it can be demonstrated that it would not be practical and the development would not add significantly to the demand for parking space.
+New developments within or on the edge of the Local Centre should incorporate additional car parking spaces in accordance with the parking requirements set out in Appendix 3 unless it can be demonstrated that it would not be practical and the development would not add significantly to the demand for parking space.